 Observables from Time-propagation TDDFT

-The file struct.xyz contains the structure of an Ag nanoparticle with the CO molecule adsorbed on a (111) on-top site.
+The file structure.xyz contains the structure of an Ag nanoparticle with the CO molecule approaching the (111) on-top site.

 We read the file and set up an ground state calculation in GPAW.